forceedge01/test-routing/README.md

 Features:
 - ::getRoute() accepts a callback function that allows manipulation of url before returning final url.
 - ::setAllRoutesFromExternalSource() provides a bridge for other routing mechanisms in place.
 You can re-use your existing application routing configuration.
+- ::registerFile() register an external file containing all your route definitions.
+This call is typically contained in one of your context constructor files.

 Release detail:
 ---------------